Thick disk: Dispute

-Although the thick disk is mentioned as a bona fide galactic structure in numerous scientific studies and it's even thought to be a common component of disk galaxies in general, its nature is still under dispute.
+Although the thick disk is mentioned as a bona fide galactic structure in numerous scientific studies and is thought to be a common component of disk galaxies in general, its nature is still under dispute.
 The view of the thick disk as a single separate component has been questioned by a series of papers that describe the galactic disk with a continuous spectrum of components with different thicknesses.